PROFILE

 PEOPLE

-Burkina Faso's 13.9 million people belong to two
+Burkina Faso's 14.4 million people (2006) belong

-major West African cultural groups--the Voltaic
+to two major West African cultural groups--the

-The Voltaic Mossi make up about one-half of the
+Dioula).
+The Voltaic Mossi make up about

-population.
-The Mossi claim descent from
+one-half of the population.
+The Mossi claim

-warriors who migrated to present-day Burkina
+descent from warriors who migrated to

-Faso from Ghana and established an empire that
+present-day Burkina Faso from Ghana and

-lasted more than 800 years.
-Predominantly
+established an empire that lasted more than 800

-farmers, the Mossi kingdom is still led by the
+years.
+Predominantly farmers, the Mossi kingdom

-Mogho Naba, whose court is in Ouagadougou.
+is still led by the Mogho Naba, whose court is

 Burkina Faso is an ethnically integrated,